parElement

 By default, only the first line of a consecutive paragraph will be indented (not the first one in the document or container, and not paragraphs immediately following other block-level elements).

-If you want to indent all paragraphs instead, you can pass a dictionary containing the amount
+If you want to indent all paragraphs instead, you can pass a dictionary

 By typographic convention, paragraph breaks are indicated either by some space between paragraphs or by indented first lines.
 Consider